 There are no major hazards on this reach, which flows as a Class III stream above 500 cfs.
 Rapids are boulder gardens with normally easy lines, though the river does get more technical at higher flows.
 Intermediate level whitewater skills and swiftwater rescue training would be beneficial for canoeists and kayakers on this run because of its remoteness.
 Paddlers should be adequately prepared for cold water conditions.

-River Hill Campground (USFS), on RD 520 from SH 149 below Rio Grande Reservoir, offers primitive campsites and river access; Marshall Park (USFS), off SH 149 southwest of Crede, offers primitive campsites and river access.
-Other USFS campgrounds nearby, but not along the river, include Lost Trail (above Rio Grande Reservoir) and Thirty Mile (on the west bank of Rio Grande Reservoir) above this reach, South Clear Creek off SH 149 below Continental Reservoir on the North Fork, Palisade, located along SH 149 near the river southeast of Crede between Wagon Wheel Gap and Masonic Park and a half dozen other campgrounds along US Highway 160 between Pagosa Springs and SH 149 southeast of Masonic Park.
+USFS Thirty Mile Campground (N 37° 43' 29.60" / W 107° 15' 21.70") USFS River Hill Campground (USFS), on RD 520 from SH 149 below Rio Grande Reservoir, offers primitive campsites and river access (NOTE: River Hill Campground is presently closed, as of 2014, due to fire damage - check availability before going); Marshall Park (USFS), off SH 149 southwest of Crede, offers primitive campsites and river access.
+Other USFS campgrounds nearby, but not along the river, include Lost Trail (above Rio Grande Reservoir) above this reach, South Clear Creek off SH 149 below Continental Reservoir on Clear Creek, Palisade, located along SH 149 near the river southeast of Crede between Wagon Wheel Gap and Masonic Park and a half dozen other campgrounds along US Highway 160 between Pagosa Springs and SH 149 southeast of Masonic Park.
+The USFS campgrounds require reservations made 4 - 180 days in advance of arrival - call 719-852-5941 for reservations.

 There is at least one known outfitter operating along this reach of the Rio Grande in Colorado.
 Be prepared to set up and run your own shuttles if not contracting with them.

-This is a run for intermediate or higher level whitewater paddlers who enjoy truly scenic, though not particularly challenging, paddling far from the beaten path.
+This is a run for intermediate or higher level whitewater paddlers who enjoy truly scenic, though not overly challenging, paddling far from the beaten path.
+This reach features rapids and small waterfall drops rated Class II to III that can be a whole lot of fun for those with sufficient whitewater skills and proper perparations.
+The water will be cold, so dress accordingly, especially if running in the more remote parts of this reach.
 It can also be enjoyed by novice river runners in guided paddle or oar rafts.
-The only drawback is its sometimes limited season of about two months in May and June, depending upon dam releases at Rio Grande Reservoir.
+The only drawback is its sometimes limited season of about two months in May and June, depending upon dam releases at Rio Grande Reservoir and/or run-off from local rainfall.
 SH 149 is never very far away, though it does hide behind mountains much of the way along this run.
 This entire reach is within the Rio Grande National Forest of southwest Colorado.
 It is a fortunate paddler who finds his or her way to this stream when it is flowing.
-A short run of 6.3 miles, or longer runs of about 13.7 or 20 miles are available, depending upon where you put in and take out.
-With adequate flow paddlers have the option of continuing downriver below Marshall Park to any of several other access points, making this a multi-day trip.
+Because of numerous access points trips of various lengths can be taken depending upon where you put in and take out.
+With adequate flow paddlers have the option of continuing downriver all the way to the Town of South Fork, where the South Fork of the Rio Grande joins the North Fork to form the main stem of the river on its way toward the Gulf of Mexico.
 Be sure to pack your camera, because the scenery is nothing short of spectacular in a very pristine area with gorgeous water to match the surrounding land.